Welcome to Edu:Social!

 News

-To support the Edu:Social School project, we are looking for researchers (PostDoc and PhD).
+To support the Edu:Social Healthcare and Edu:Social School project, we are looking for a PostDoc and/or Senior researchers.
 More information can be found here.

 Trailer - CovSocial Symposium 2022